SerhiiYahdzhyiev/thesis/README.md

            to complete this thesis

-- `scripts` - subdirectory holding some supporting helper scripts used to gather data for this research
+- `scripts` - subdirectory holding some supporting helper scripts used to gather data for this research and collect dumps

 ## Dependencies/Requirements